gifrioli/accidents_curitiba/README.md

 # Don’t Challenge Buses in Curitiba
 Cyclist and pedestrian accidents on exclusive public transport streets ✍️

-Project 3, Lede Program for Data Journalism 2025 at Columbia This repository contains data, notebooks, HTML, JavaScript, and CSS files.
+Project 3, Lede Program for Data Journalism 2025 at Columbia.
+This repository contains data, notebooks, HTML, JavaScript, and CSS files.

 # About